openharmony/docs/en/application-dev/task-management/workscheduler-extensionability.md

 ![WorkSchedulerExtensionAbility](figures/WorkSchedulerExtensionAbility.png)

-An application starts, stops, and obtains Work Scheduler tasks through the [workScheduler APIs](../reference/apis/js-apis-resourceschedule-workScheduler.md).
-It implements the task starting or stopping execution logic through the [Work Scheduler callbacks](../reference/apis/js-apis-WorkSchedulerExtensionAbility.md).
+An application registers, cancels, and queries Work Scheduler tasks through the [workScheduler APIs](../reference/apis/js-apis-resourceschedule-workScheduler.md).
+It starts and stops Work Scheduler tasks through the [WorkSchedulerExtensionAbility APIs](../reference/apis/js-apis-WorkSchedulerExtensionAbility.md).

 The application service layer detects and determines the conditions.
 If the preset conditions are met, the application service layer calls back the **WorkSchedulerExtensionAbility** object to start the application and triggers the **onWorkStart** and **onWorkStop** callbacks.